sukykaur/AzureGDPR/DWoverview.md

 #### Data in Transit
 Azure encrypts all communications to and from Azure datacenters by default.
 Additionally, all transactions to Azure Storage through the Azure Portal occur via HTTPS.

-An [ExpressRoute](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-introduction) or secure VPN tunnel needs to be configured to securely establish a connection to the resources deployed as a part of this data warehouse reference architecture.
-Further details are in the [Guidance and Recommendations](#-guidance-and-recommendations) section below.
+For the confidentiality, integrity, and availability of information that is exchanged, including personal data, customers will need to configure ExpressRoute or secure VPN tunnel to securely establish a connection to the resources deployed as a part of this data warehouse reference architecture.
+Further details on both options are in the [Guidance and Recommendations](#-guidance-and-recommendations) section below.

 #### Data at Rest

 The architecture protects data at rest through multiple measures, including encryption and database auditing.

 **Azure Storage**:
-To meet encrypted data at rest requirements, all [Azure Storage](https://azure.microsoft.com/services/storage/) uses [Storage Service Encryption](https://docs.microsoft.com/en-us/azure/storage/storage-service-encryption).
+To meet encrypted data at rest requirements, all [Azure Storage](https://azure.microsoft.com/services/storage/) uses [Storage Service Encryption](https://docs.microsoft.com/azure/storage/storage-service-encryption).
 This helps protect and safeguard personal data in support of organizational security commitments and compliance requirements defined by the GDPR.

 **Azure Disk Encryption**:
 [Azure Disk Encryption](https://docs.microsoft.com/azure/security/azure-security-disk-encryption) leverages the BitLocker feature of Windows to provide volume encryption for OS and data disks.
 The solution integrates with Azure Key Vault to help control and manage the disk-encryption keys.

 **Azure SQL Database**:
 The Azure SQL Database instance uses the following database security measures:
--	[AD Authentication and Authorization](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-aad-authentication) enables identity management of database users and other Microsoft services in one central location.
+-	[AD Authentication and Authorization](https://docs.microsoft.com/azure/sql-database/sql-database-aad-authentication) enables identity management of database users and other Microsoft services in one central location.
--	[SQL database auditing](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-auditing-get-started) tracks database events and writes them to an audit log in an Azure storage account.
+-	[SQL database auditing](https://docs.microsoft.com/azure/sql-database/sql-database-auditing-get-started) tracks database events and writes them to an audit log in an Azure storage account.
--	SQL Database is configured to use [Transparent Data Encryption (TDE)](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/transparent-data-encryption-azure-sql), which performs real-time encryption and decryption of data and log files to protect information at rest.
+-	SQL Database is configured to use [Transparent Data Encryption (TDE)](https://docs.microsoft.com/sql/relational-databases/security/encryption/transparent-data-encryption-azure-sql), which performs real-time encryption and decryption of the database, associated backups, and transaction log files to protect information at rest.
 TDE provides assurance that stored personal data has not been subject to unauthorized access.
--	[Firewall rules](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-firewall-configure) prevent all access to database servers until proper permissions are granted.
+-	[Firewall rules](https://docs.microsoft.com/azure/sql-database/sql-database-firewall-configure) prevent all access to database servers until proper permissions are granted.
 The firewall grants access to databases based on the originating IP address of each request.
--	[SQL Threat Detection](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-threat-detection-get-started) enables the detection and response to potential threats as they occur by providing security alerts for suspicious database activities, potential vulnerabilities, SQL injection attacks, and anomalous database access patterns.
+-	[SQL Threat Detection](https://docs.microsoft.com/azure/sql-database/sql-database-threat-detection-get-started) enables the detection and response to potential threats as they occur by providing security alerts for suspicious database activities, potential vulnerabilities, SQL injection attacks, and anomalous database access patterns.
--	[Always Encrypted columns](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-always-encrypted-azure-key-vault) ensure that sensitive personal data never appears as plaintext inside the database system.
+-	[Always Encrypted columns](https://docs.microsoft.com/azure/sql-database/sql-database-always-encrypted-azure-key-vault) ensure that sensitive personal data never appears as plaintext inside the database system.
 After enabling data encryption, only client applications or app servers with access to the keys can access plaintext data.

-After the reference architecture deploys, customers can use [SQL Database Dynamic Data Masking (DDM)](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-dynamic-data-masking-get-started) to limit sensitive personal data exposure by masking the data to non-privileged users or applications.
+After the reference architecture deploys, customers can use [SQL Database Dynamic Data Masking (DDM)](https://docs.microsoft.com/azure/sql-database/sql-database-dynamic-data-masking-get-started) to limit sensitive personal data exposure by masking the data to non-privileged users or applications.
 DDM allows the database administrator to select a particular table-column that contains sensitive personal data, add a mask to it (there are a few available built-in masks that can be applied, as well as a customizable mask), and designate which database users are privileged and should have access to the real data.
 Once configured, any query on that table or column will contain masked results, except for queries run by privileged users.

 For users of Azure SQL Database, DDM can automatically discover potentially sensitive data and suggest the appropriate masks to be applied.
 This can help with the identification of personal data qualifying for GDPR protection, and for reducing access such that it does not exit the database via unauthorized access. **Note: Customers will need to adjust DDM settings to adhere to their database schema.**

 #### Security
 **Malware Protection**: [Microsoft Antimalware](https://docs.microsoft.com/azure/security/azure-security-antimalware) for Virtual Machines provides real-time protection capability that helps identify and remove viruses, spyware, and other malicious software, with configurable alerts when known malicious or unwanted software attempts to install or run on protected virtual machines.

 **Patch Management**: Windows virtual machines deployed as part of this reference architecture are configured by default to receive automatic updates from Windows Update Service.
-This solution also includes the OMS [Azure Automation](https://docs.microsoft.com/en-us/azure/automation/automation-intro) service through which updated deployments can be created to patch virtual machines when needed.
+This solution also includes the OMS [Azure Automation](https://docs.microsoft.com/azure/automation/automation-intro) service through which updated deployments can be created to patch virtual machines when needed.

 #### Business Continuity
 **High Availability**: Server workloads are grouped in an [Availability Set](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-manage-availability?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json) to help ensure high availability of virtual machines in Azure.
 At least one virtual machine is available during a planned or unplanned maintenance event, meeting the 99.95% Azure SLA.

-**Recovery Services Vault**: The [Recovery Services Vault](https://docs.microsoft.com/en-us/azure/backup/backup-azure-recovery-services-vault-overview) houses backup data and protects all configurations of Azure Virtual Machines in this architecture.
+**Recovery Services Vault**: The [Recovery Services Vault](https://docs.microsoft.com/azure/backup/backup-azure-recovery-services-vault-overview) houses backup data and protects all configurations of Azure Virtual Machines in this architecture.
 With a Recovery Services Vault, customers can restore files and folders from an IaaS VM without restoring the entire VM, enabling faster restore times.

 ### Report
 The goal of the fourth and final step is to retain the required documentation and to manage data subject requests and breach notifications.

+A key topic of the GDPR is data transfers in and out of the European Union (EU).
+This reference architecture can be deployed to a specific region (e.g., West Europe) to specify where data will be stored.

 #### Logging and Auditing

 [Operations Management Suite (OMS)](https://docs.microsoft.com/azure/security/azure-security-disk-encryption) provides extensive logging of system and user activity, as well as system health.
 The OMS [Log Analytics](https://azure.microsoft.com/services/log-analytics/) solution collects and analyzes data generated by resources in Azure and on-premises environments.
-- **Activity Logs**: [Activity logs](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-activity-logs) provide insight into operations performed on resources in a subscription.
+- **Activity Logs**: [Activity logs](https://docs.microsoft.com/azure/monitoring-and-diagnostics/monitoring-overview-activity-logs) provide insight into operations performed on resources in a subscription.
 Activity logs can help determine who initiated an operation, when it occurred, and what the status of the operation was.
-- **Diagnostic Logs**: [Diagnostic logs](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-of-diagnostic-logs) include all logs emitted by every resource.
+- **Diagnostic Logs**: [Diagnostic logs](https://docs.microsoft.com/azure/monitoring-and-diagnostics/monitoring-overview-of-diagnostic-logs) include all logs emitted by every resource.
 These logs include Windows event system logs and Azure Blob storage, tables, and queue logs.
 - **Log Archiving**: All diagnostic logs write to a centralized and encrypted Azure storage account for archival with a defined retention period of 2 days.
 These logs connect to Azure Log Analytics for processing, storing, and dashboard reporting.

 Additionally, the following OMS solutions are included as a part of this architecture: